Compare gas prices

 |Just Energy||Rate Saver - Fixed - 12 Month (DD, postal billing)||€718||Compare now|

-This table shows the five cheapest gas tariffs on the market at the moment, based on the national average consumption, which - according to the Commission for Regulation of Utilities (CRU) - is 11,000 kW/h of gas per year.
+Our gas price comparison table shows the five cheapest gas tariffs on the market, based on the national average consumption, which - according to the Commission for Regulation of Utilities (CRU) - is 11,000 kW/h of gas per year.

-This table can give you an idea of the cheapest plans for the average user, however if you want to find the deal that’s best for your specific circumstances and usage, you should carry out a gas price comparison based on your own consumption.
+This table can give you an idea of the cheapest gas prices for the average user, however if you want to find the deal that’s best for your specific circumstances and usage, you should carry out a gas price comparison based on your own consumption.

-How do I choose the right gas deal?
+How do I choose the right gas plan?

-The right gas deal for you depends on the size of your household and your energy consumption.
+The right gas deal depends on the size of your household and your energy consumption.

 - If you live in a household with high consumption and big heating bill, a big discount will probably work best for you - it will significantly reduce your bills over the discount period (usually 12 months).